-Metal mesh and fittings other than those listed in paras.
-9-3.2.1 and 9-3.2.2 may be employed.
+Slings that employ metal mesh and fittings other than those listed in paras.
+9-3.2.1 and 9-3.2.2 may be used.
 When such materials are employed, the sling manufacturer or a qualified person shall provide specific data regarding deviations from the applicable sections of this Chapter.
 These slings shall comply with all other requirements of this Chapter.